 The Public Involvement Plan describes public involvement programs that will apply to all of the MPO’s major planning activities, including the Metropolitan Transportation Plan (MTP), the Metropolitan Transportation Improvement Program (MTIP), the Planning Work Program (PWP) and the MPO’s provisions for the American with Disabilities Act (ADA).

 The NBAMPO will disseminate information and seek public input through a menu of techniques, including public notices, comment periods, public hearings, newsletters, surveys, media outlets and the use of committees, with citizen representatives as appointed.
 The techniques employed will vary, depending on the specific planning task.
 The NBAMPO will hold a forty five (45) day public review period for the Public Involvement Plan if substantial changes are made since the last update.
-The following outreach methods will be utilized to notify the public of the comment
+The following outreach methods will be utilized to notify the public of the comment period:

 - A notice will be placed on the MPO website; and

 - A notice will be placed on social media sites; and

 - A notice will be placed on jurisdiction websites; and

 - A notice will be published in the local newspaper prior to initiation of the public comment period.